sharondumb/sharondumb.github.io/_posts/2022-11-11-interview.md

 A. I suspect that they have rejected Marxism because it doesn't provide enough moral denunciation for them.

-Q. An unpopular opinion?
+Q. Unpopular opinion?

-A. Factionalization, mobilization, and behaviour during the Cultural Revolution was so defensive and reactive that China was less ideological, rather than more.
+A. Factionalization, mobilization, and behaviour during the Cultural Revolution were so defensive and reactive that China was less ideological, rather than more.

 Q. Your biggest flaw?